Skip to main content

 Reactivating into the CIS MA/MS Program

-Should a student who is admitted to the CIS graduate program not be able to start the program and register for courses, they will be able to retain their accepted status for up to a year; students in this situation should consult with the Graduate Program Director.
-Students who have been admitted but do not register for courses for more than a year without consulting with the Graduate Program Director will be dropped from active status and will need to reapply to the program.
+Should a student who is admitted to the CIS graduate program not be able to start the program and register for courses, they will be able to retain their accepted status for up to a year.
+Students in this situation should consult with the Graduate Program Director.
+Students who have been admitted but do not register for courses for more than a year without consulting with the Graduate Program Director will be dropped from active admitted status and will need to reapply to the program.

 Time to completion